Sadiq (name)

-Sadiq (صادق) is a male name.
+Sadiq (صادق) is a masculine given name and surname of Arabic origin.
 The most prominent bearer of the name is Ja'far al-Sadiq, the 8th-century Muslim scholar and scientist, considered as an Imam and founder of the Ja'fari school of jurisprudence by Twelver and Isma'ili Shi’as, and a major figure in the Hanafi and Maliki schools of Sunni jurisprudence, known at times simply as Sadiq (The Truthful).

-Sadiq or Sadik is also an Arabic / Islamic common given name and surname.
+Notable people with the name include: